-- If you don’t have meatloaf seasoning packets and/or don’t have all the ingredients for my homemade meatloaf seasoning, you can use these ingredients as a base: 1 teaspoon salt, 1 teaspoon paprika (or smoked paprika), ½ teaspoon ground black pepper, and ½ teaspoon onion powder.
+- Seasoning Alternatives: If you're out of meatloaf seasoning packets or ingredients for homemade seasoning, use this simple mix: 1 teaspoon salt, 1 teaspoon paprika (or smoked paprika), ½ teaspoon ground black pepper, and ½ teaspoon onion powder.

 🥡 Storing & Reheating

-This amazing meatloaf with oatmeal tastes even better the next day!
-Wrap the meatloaf well with aluminum foil or store it in an airtight container and it will last for about 3 to 4 days!
-After that, the quality will lessen, so eat it quickly!
+For leftovers, wrap the meatloaf well with aluminum foil or store it in an airtight container, and it will last for about 3 to 4 days.

 You can also freeze either a whole cooked meatloaf, or leftover meatloaf slices!
 Wrap the cooled meatloaf well with plastic cling film, then place in a heavy-duty freezer bag or airtight container and freeze for up to 3 months!

-Defrost any frozen meatloaf overnight in the fridge before reheating.
+Defrost any frozen leftovers overnight in the fridge before reheating.

-Ready to reheat your meatloaf?
-The oven is my favorite way to reheat without drying out the meatloaf.
-Preheat your oven to 250°F (121°C) and place the leftover meatloaf into a baking dish.
+The oven is my favorite way to reheat without drying it out.
+Preheat your oven to 250°F (121°C) and place the leftovers into a baking dish.